-Should the study end prematurely, the Chief Investigator will notify the REC, including the reasons for the premature termination.
+Longitudinal Outcomes of Gender Identity in Children The Tavistock and Portman for the premature termination.
 Within one year after the end of the study, the Chief Investigator will submit a final report with the results, including any publications/abstracts, to the REC.